bianhua-12/RLinf/docs/source-en/rst_resources/examples/embodied/maniskill_vlm_reward.rst

 Before getting started, it is recommended to read:

-1. :doc:`maniskill` to understand the base ManiSkill PPO pipeline.
+1. :doc:`/rst_source/examples/embodied/maniskill` to understand the base ManiSkill PPO pipeline.
-2. :doc:`sft_vlm` if you need to prepare or fine-tune the Qwen3-VL checkpoint or LoRA used by the reward worker.
+2. :doc:`/rst_source/examples/embodied/sft_vlm` if you need to prepare or fine-tune the Qwen3-VL checkpoint or LoRA used by the reward worker.

 Configuration Overview
 ----------------------